bczoma/solace-kubernetes-quickstart/docs/PreRequisites.md

 ## Setup Helm package manager

-This involves installing Helm in your client and if using Helm v2 (default for now), deploying its in-cluster agent Tiller.
+This involves installing Helm on your command-line client and if using Helm v2 (default for now), deploying its in-cluster agent Tiller.

 ### TL;DR;